alexk99/the_router/bras/bras_howto_eng.md

 # 1. Introduction

-This howto describes configuration of a BRAS server running TheRouter software under Linux operating system.
+This howto describes the configuration of a BRAS server running TheRouter software under Linux operating system.

 The BRAS server is going to be integrated into a small test network and it